 Diabetes mellitus type 1, like diabetes mellitus type 2, causes hyperglycaemia in the blood.
 Type 1 diabetes is an autoimmune disease that often develops in childhood and adolescence.
-Those affected produce no insulin or insufficient insulin.
+Those affected produce no or insufficient insulin.

+About 10% of people with diabetes have type 1 diabetes, whereas LADA diabetes (latent autoimmune diabetes in adults) affects adults after the age of 30.
 Unlike type 2 diabetes mellitus, type 1 (and LADA diabetes) involves the formation of antibodies against insulin-producing cells of the pancreas.
 The cells slowly die and are therefore no longer able to produce sufficient insulin or any insulin at all.
 We then speak of an absolute insulin deficiency.
 This is a problem because your body needs insulin as a "key" to let sugar into its cells.
-This is why type 1 diabetes ultimately has to be treated permanently with insulin.
+This is why type 1 diabetes must ultimately be treated permanently with insulin.

 With a simple blood test, it can be clarified whether the corresponding symptoms are actually due to diabetes mellitus.
 In order to avoid long-term consequences of chronically high blood sugar levels, it is necessary to ensure good blood sugar control by means of an insulin therapy that is individually tailored to you.
 An additional connection to a diabetology practice is recommended.
 We will be happy to help you find a suitable practice and are always in close contact with them about your therapy.